f-person/hayatar/README.md

 1. Add instructions for installing the keyboard to the main app
 1. Once I'm satisfied with all the above stuff, refactor the codebase
 1. Add alternative Armenian layouts (e.g. typewriter)
+1. Request full access in order to use the keyboard in Spotlight, etc
 1. Add customization options
 	* Custom callout characters for the colon and semicolon
 	* Disable haptic feedback